Alibabade/academic-kickstart/content/home/experience.md

   location = "Campobasso, Italy" date_start = "2019-09-21"
   date_end = "2019-10-20"
   description = """Develop a software with User Interface for real-time monitoring and recording sensor data.
-The software is developed in Python with libraries such as Tkinter, Matplotlib and MongoDB as database, then it's transformed by PyInstaller into a single .EXE file without any python dependencies."""
+The software is developed in Python with libraries such as Tkinter, Matplotlib and MongoDB as database, then it's transformed by PyInstaller into a single .EXE file without any python dependencies"""

 [[experience]]
   title = "INTER Machine Learning R&D Engineer"